NataeSz/Data_visualization/README.md

 # Data_visualization
-Data visualization in Python and R
+Data visualization with Python and R